crossfidev/Plexus-Pool/docs/whitedoc/proof_of_stake.rst

 Delegation
 ----------

-Tezos uses a delegated proof-of-stake model.
+mineplex uses a delegated proof-of-stake model.
 The acronym DPOS has come to designate a specific type of algorithm used, for instance in Bitshares.
-This is *not* the model used in Tezos, though there is a concept of delegation.
+This is *not* the model used in mineplex, though there is a concept of delegation.

 Delegates
 ~~~~~~~~~

 Tokens are controlled through a private key called the
-*manager key*.
-Tezos accounts let the manager specify a public
+*manager key*. mineplex accounts let the manager specify a public
 delegate key.
 This key may be controlled by the managers themselves, or
 by another party.
 The responsibility of the delegate is to take part in
-the proof-of-stake consensus algorithm and in the governance of Tezos.
+the proof-of-stake consensus algorithm and in the governance of mineplex.

 The manager can generally change the delegate at any time, though
 contracts can be marked to specify an immutable delegate.
 Though
 delegation can be changed dynamically, the change only becomes effective
 after a few cycles.

-There are also default accounts in Tezos, which are just the hash of the
+There are also default accounts in mineplex, which are just the hash of the
 public key.
 These accounts do not have an attached delegate key and do
 not participate in the proof-of-stake algorithm.